-- 3.6.152 rnfpolredabs(nf, pol, {flag = 0}): relative version of polredabs.
+3.6.158 rnfpolredabs $(nf, pol, \{flag = 0\})$ .
+THIS FUNCTION IS OBSOLETE: use rnfpolredbest instead.
+Relative version of polredabs.
 Given a monic polynomial pol with coefficients in nf, finds a simpler relative polynomial defining the same field.
+The binary digits of flag mean

+The binary digits of flag correspond to 1: add information to convert elements to the new representation, 2: absolute polynomial, instead of relative, 16: possibly use a suborder of the maximal order.
+More precisely:

+0: default, return P

-The binary digits of flag mean - 1: returns [P, a] where P is the default output and a is an element expressed on a root of P whose characteristic polynomial is pol - 2: returns an absolute polynomial (same as rnfequation(nf, rnfpolredabs(nf, pol)) but faster). - 16: possibly use a suborder of the maximal order.
+- 1: returns [P, a] where P is the default output and a, a t\POLMOD modulo P, is a root of pol. - 2: returns Pabs, an absolute, instead of a relative, polynomial.
+Same as but faster than

+'''

+rnfequation(nf, rnfpolredabs(nf,pol))

+'''

+3: returns [Pabs, a, b], where Pabs is an absolute polynomial as above, a, b are t\POLMOD modulo Pabs, roots of nf.pol and pol respectively.

+16: possibly use a suborder of the maximal order.
 This is slower than the default when the relative discriminant is smooth, and much faster otherwise.
-See Section 3.6.117.
+See Section 3.6.120.

-Remark.
-In the present implementation, this is both faster and much more efficient than rnf-polred, the difference being more dramatic than in the absolute case.
-This is because the implementation of rnfpolred is based on (a partial implementation of) an incomplete reduction theory of lattices over number fields, the function rnflllgram, which deserves to be improved.
+Warning.
+In the present implementation, rnfpolredabs produces smaller polynomials than rnfpolred and is usually faster, but its complexity is still exponential in the absolute degree.
+The function rnfpolredbest runs in polynomial time, and tends to return polynomials with smaller discriminants.